ivanpesin/mazes/README.md

 #### Newest/Random/Oldest 2:1:1 vs Newest/Random/Oldest 1:1:2

-Fascinating to watch a significant the visual difference in algorithm progression with a slight change of how cells are picked:
+It's fascinating to watch a significant visual difference in algorithm progression with a slight change of how cells are picked:

 | Newest/Random/Oldest 2:1:1 |  Newest/Random/Oldest 1:1:2 |
 | --- | --- |